merll/docker-fabric/docs/guide/apiclient.rst

 ``env.socat_quiet`` to ``False``.

 The utility task ``reset_socat`` removes **socat** processes, in case of occasional re-connection issues.
-Since from version 0.2.0, **socat** no longer forks on accepting a connection, this should no longer occur.
+Since **socat** no longer forks on accepting a connection, this should no longer occur.

 Configuration example